Five Exciting Careers That Don't Require a University Degree

 This is all the more reason to consider career paths that don’t require you to take on huge amounts of debt just to receive the most elementary credentials.
 If you want to find a job that you can become qualified for quickly and which will guarantee a reliable income, you may want to consider becoming a postmaster, funeral director, real estate agent, detective, or pilot.

-And if you believe that a career in real estate is in your future, jump start your professional life today by taking one of RealEstateU’s tailored real estate agent courses.
+If you believe that a career in real estate is in your future, jump start your professional life today by taking one of RealEstateU’s tailored real estate agent courses.
 You can take these courses on your own time, and they will provide you with everything you need to pass the real estate licensing exam in your home state.

 Email us today for more information, or sign up now for one of our specially discounted courses for states like New York, Texas, and California.